-Consistent with the Strategic Land Use Plan (2011), the IDP makes provision for the Island's housing requirement for the first five years of the IDP period and 15 sites have been allocated in the IDP specifically for housing development, all within either a Main Centre or Main Centre Outer Area which, combined with 'windfall'1 development on other sites and existing permissions, make up the five year requirement.
+Consistent with the Strategic Land Use Plan (2011), the IDP makes provision for the Island's housing requirement for the first five years of the IDP period and 15 sites have been allocated in the IDP specifically for housing development, all within either a Main Centre or Main Centre Outer Area which, combined with 'windfall' development on other sites and existing permissions, make up the five year requirement.

 The housing requirement is based on the States' Strategic Housing Indicator.
 When the IDP was adopted in November 2016, this indicator was set at 300 additional new dwellings each year.
 In July 2018, the States resolved to agree the States Strategic Housing Indicator be set at creating 635 new units of accommodation between 2017 and 2021, with a plus or minus variance of 149 new units to give the flexibility to react to market changes.
 This equates to an annual average of 127 additional units of accommodation with a plus or minus variance of 30 new units of accommodation.
-It also agreed to separate the States Strategic Housing Indicator into an Affordable Housing Indicator set at creating 178 units of Affordable Housing over the next 5 years with a plus or minus variance of 32 new units to give the flexibility to react to demand and market changes and a private market housing indicator of 457 new units of accommodation with a plus or minus variance of 117 new units of accommodation with a plus or minus variance of 117 new units of accommodation with a plus or minus variance of 117 new units of accommodation with a plus or minus variance of 117 new units of accommodation with a plus or minus variance of 117 new units of accommodation with a plus or minus variance of 117 new units of accommodation for the same period.
+It also agreed to separate the States Strategic Housing Indicator into an Affordable Housing Indicator set at creating 178 units of Affordable Housing over the next 5 years with a plus or minus variance of 32 new units to give the flexibility to react to demand and market changes and a private market housing indicator of 457 new units of accommodation with a plus or minus variance of 117 new units of accommodation for the same period.
 The indicator will be subject to review by the States from time to time.

-In accordance with the Strategic Land Use Plan, the Authority seeks to ensure that a twoyear housing provision is effectively made at any one time through housing permissions.
+In accordance with the Strategic Land Use Plan, the Authority seeks to ensure that a two-year housing provision is effectively made at any one time through housing permissions.
 This is called the 'pipeline supply'.
 Given the current annual indicator of 97-157 additional new dwellings per year, this equates to 194-314 new dwellings (136-230 private market, 58-84 affordable housing).

 The primary purpose of the quarterly housing monitoring is to monitor whether a two year supply of housing permissions is being maintained.
-In addition, other statistics are presented to provide a more in-depth analysis of the type, source and spatial distribution of new dwellings and the take-up2 of planning permissions.
+In addition, other statistics are presented to provide a more in-depth analysis of the type, source and spatial distribution of new dwellings and the take-up of planning permissions.

-1 Windfall Sites are undesignated sites that come forward for development during the Island Development Plan period which are not specifically identified in the Island Development Plan for that purpose, but for which policies exist to support its provision.
+&lt;sup>1 Windfall Sites are undesignated sites that come forward for development during the Island Development Plan period which are not specifically identified in the Island Development Plan for that purpose, but for which policies exist to support its provision.

-2 The 'take-up' of planning permissions refers to developments with planning permission that have commenced i.e. building work has begun on site.
+&lt;sup>2 The 'take-up' of planning permissions refers to developments with planning permission that have commenced i.e. building work has begun on site.